italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

 The table shows the artifacts that vary by role.
 The X.509 certificate column groups the X.509 certificates the entity obtains, in particular the WRPAC, the Sign/Seal Certificate and the national Authentication Certificate, while the WRPRC is shown on its own because it is not an X.509 certificate but a JSON Web Token or a CBOR Web Token.

-.. list-table:: Registration Outcomes by Entity Type
+.. list-table:: Trust Artifacts Registration Outcomes by Entity Type
    :class: longtable
    :widths: 20 12 10 34 24
    :header-rows: 1